kburchfiel/pfn/Online_Visualizations/PFN_Dash_App_Demo/readme.md

 1. The source data is imported from GitHub.
 A more realistic approach would retrieve data from an online database; however, that would cause this project to incur a monthly database hosting expense.

 1. The [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout/) library is used extensively within many of these dashboards.
 It's a great option for making your dashboards more aesthetically pleasing *and* more flexible.

+1. See the [Simple App With Login](https://github.com/kburchfiel/pfn/tree/main/Online_Visualizations/Simple_App_With_Login) Readme for more guidance on hosting Dash apps within Cloud Run.